What is a Currency Forward Contract?

-- You set the amount of currency required, the exchange rate and settlement date on the day that you agree the trade, avoiding the exchange rate risk during that time.
+- You set the amount of currency required, the exchange rate and the settlement date on the day that you agree to the trade, avoiding the exchange rate risk during that time.
 You simply pay a small deposit to secure the exchange rate, and then no payment is required until the agreed settlement date for the trade.

-- In practice, the ability to set an exchange rate in advance in this way guarantees the amount of currency that you will need to pay for or receive in exchange for a given amount of foreign currency, regardless of what happens to exchange rates between the date you agree the transaction and the settlement date.
+- In practice, the ability to set an exchange rate in advance in this way guarantees the amount of currency that you will need to pay for or receive in exchange for a given amount of foreign currency, regardless of what happens to exchange rates between the date you agree to the transaction and the settlement date.

 - You can also make multiple payments from the initial lump sum and set the length of the Forward trade for a time that suits your needs, giving you complete payment flexibility.

 Because the exchange rate is fixed, your exchange rate will be protected from currency movements during the time you have agreed.
-This is ideal for future payments at times when exchange rates are uncertain, so your money is protected from unfavorable currency market movements between now and the time you need to make your international payment.
+This is ideal for future payments at times when exchange rates are uncertain, so your money is protected from unfavourable currency market movements between now and the time you need to make your international payment.